Neirea/Skip-list/README.md

 2) Can't spawn more than 1 extra level node of current highest node
 3) max number of levels is set to 16

-#### Testing shows that operations of finding and deleting nodes in this skip list version is on average faster than default C++ set.
+#### Quick testing shows very good times on Find and Delete functions of this Skip List implementation.